 Some of the key strategies to take advantage of Amazon‘s platform are about understanding customers’ needs, using testimonials and reviews, improve product variety while offering competitive pricing.
 While price and variety matters, it also matters to differentiate your offering compared to existing players.

-Whether you love, hate or feel indifferent towards Amazon, you cannot deny the sheer scale of its success.
-At this stage, it likely accounts for over the 43.5% of US e-commerce sales it reportedly gathered in 2017, and for many people it’s the default e-commerce destination.
+Whether you love, hate, or feel indifferent towards Amazon, you cannot deny the sheer scale of its success.
+At this stage, it likely accounts for a good chunk of the US e-commerce sales, and for many people it’s the default e-commerce destination.

 Let’s take a look at how is leading the pack, and identify some takeaways that you can use to get your own store moving in the right direction.

 Amazon is phenomenal at giving customers what they want.
 It collates information from its massive pool of users, analyzes the data, and comes up with simple solutions that seem obvious in hindsight but could easily have been missed.
 Before they essentially forced the entire e-commerce industry to provide free shipping, was it viewed as a prospective game-changer?

 And did anyone else understand, as they do, that users will gladly accept recommendations?
 We like to know what combinations of items others are buying because it takes some of the work away from us.
 When you don’t feel like rummaging around the web for in-depth guides, a simple “Item X works well with Item Y” is incredibly convenient.

 Bundles like this are powerful sales tools.

 This system is a win-win of monumental magnitude.
 The user saves time and easily gets a bundle they know will function, and Amazon makes a huge sale in one fell swoop.
 Now, your store won’t have the resources and sophisticated infrastructure that wields, so you probably won’t be doing anything too complex— but you can absolutely optimize it to give people what they want.